iograft/iograft-motionbuilder/README.md

 ## MotionBuilder Subcore for iograft

-The MotionBuilder Subcore for iograft (`iogmobu_subcore`) defines an iograft Subcore for executing nodes in the MotionBuilder environment.
+The MotionBuilder Subcore for iograft (`iogmobupy_subcore`/`iogmobu_subcore_template.py`) defines an iograft Subcore for executing nodes in the MotionBuilder environment.

 The main component of the MotionBuilder Subcore is that it uses the `iograft.MainThreadSubcore` class to ensure that all nodes are executed in the main thread.